Skip to content

 Note the following message in the log.

-Prefix used to get the transport headers.
-For example, to get the transport header named Content-Type of the current message, use the XPath expression $trp:Content-Type .
+The prefix used to get the transport headers.
+For example, to get the transport header named Content-Type of the current message, use the $trp:Content-Type expression.
 HTTP transport headers are not case sensitive.
 Therefore, $trp:Content-Type and $trp:CONTENT-TYPE are regarded as the same.
-We have discussed an example below.

 Example of $trp usage

-Deploy the following proxy service.
-For instructions, see Creating a Proxy Service.
+Deploy the following API.
+For instructions, see Creating a REST API.

 <inSequence>